rhm2k/cline_docs/prompting/custom instructions library/cline-memory-bank.md

     *   Monitor for `[MEMORY BANK: ACTIVE]` flags during operation.
     *   Pay attention to confidence checks on critical operations.
     *   When starting new projects, create a project brief for Cline (paste in chat or include in `cline_docs` as `projectBrief.md`) to use in creating the initial context files.
+        * note: productBrief.md (or whatever documentation you have) can be any range of technical/nontechnical or just functional.
+Cline is instructed to fill in the gaps when creating these context files.
+For example, if you don't choose a tech stack, Cline will for you.
     *   Start chats with "follow your custom instructions".
     *   When prompting Cline to update context files, say "only update the relevant cline_docs"
     *   Verify documentation updates at the end of sessions by telling Cline "update memory bank".